 By Patti Fukada, Membership Development Committee Member

-The Executive Forum is a rare opportunity for members to network with some of Hawaii’s most successful business executives through a series of small group, “talk story” sessions, featuring HJCC member and non-member executives and business leaders.
+The Executive Forum Series is a rare opportunity for members to network with some of Hawai‘i’s most successful business executives through a series of small group, “talk story” sessions, featuring HJCC member and non-member executives and business leaders.
 They share their management philosophies, keys to success, visions for the future, and personal stories with chamber members.
-Through a series of Executive Forums, Chamber members have the opportunity to meet with some of Hawaii’s most accomplished CEOs.
+Through the Executive Forum Series, the HJCC members have the opportunity to meet with some of Hawai‘i’s most accomplished CEOs.